openfisca/openfisca-doc/source/installation/windows-no-admin.md

 - Download miniconda from [https://conda.io/miniconda](https://conda.io/miniconda).
 Make sure to choose [your country package Python version](./presets.md#how-to-find-the-python-version-of-a-model) for Windows.
 If you don't know if your system is 32-bit or 64-bit, pick 32-bit.
 - Install it.
 At some point, the installer will ask you for a "Destination Folder".
 You can keep the default or choose another one, but in all case **copy paste the path to this folder somewhere**.
 It will be useful later.
 For instance, this path may look like `C:\Users\my-name\AppData\Local\Miniconda2`.
-- Run the program "Git Bash" from the "Start" menu.
+- Run the program "Git Bash" from the "Start" menu ("Démarrer").
 This should open a command line.
-Copy and paste the following lines in the console, after **adapting the first line using the path you noted in the last step**:
+Copy and paste the following lines in the console, after **adapting the first line using the path you noted in the last step and the python version** (set to `3.7` here):

 ```sh
 echo 'MINICONDA_PATH="C:\Users\form\AppData\Local\Miniconda2"' >> .bashrc